 - 8.1.
 For an ad hoc transaction, the "pricing information" consists of the cost to the customer for that transaction.
 Examples of pricing information: "R5 once off", "R10". - 8.2.
 For a subscription service, the "pricing information" consists of the word "subscription" and the cost to the customer and frequency of the billing for the service.
 The cost and frequency portion of the pricing information must follow the following format, with no abbreviations allowed: "RX/day", "RX/week", or "RX/month" (or RX.XX if the price includes cents).
 For services billed at an interval other than daily, weekly or monthly, the required format is "RX every [time period]", with no abbreviations permitted when specifying the time period.
-Examples of pricing information: "Subscription R5/week", "R1.50/day subscription", "RX every three days", "RX every two weeks". - 8.3.
+Examples of pricing information: "Subscription R5/week", "R1.50/day subscription", "RX every three days", "RX every two weeks".
+In a case where the total amount is billed in smaller increments over the subscription period, the pricing must still reflect the full price and not the incremental amounts ("R30/month" and not "6 x R5 per month"). - 8.3.
 For a notification service, the "pricing information" consists of the cost to the customer for the notification service, including any regular and incremental costs.
 Examples of pricing information: "R5/notification", "R10/month plus R1/notification". - 8.4.
 For a promotional competition, the "pricing information" consists of the total cost to the customer for an entry into that competition plus the words "per entry".
 Examples of pricing information: "R1.50 per entry", "R1 per entry". - 8.5.
 For a contact and/or dating service, the "pricing information" consists of the cost to the customer for using the service.
 Examples of pricing information: "R1/message", "R5/month subscription". - 8.6.
 For a service not covered above, which is billed on the basis of time or sessions of a particular length of time, the "pricing information" consists of the cost to the customer for using the service plus the time interval at which costs are incurred.
 Example of pricing information: "R1.80 per 30 seconds or part thereof".